rfns/frontier/README.md

 # Frontier

-Frontier is a REST application framework that prevents divertion from the business code.
-It imposes a coding style style where __dispatcher methods should always return a value or throw an exception.__
+Frontier is a REST framework made with the purpose of reducing boilerplate code and imposing a clean coding style where __dispatcher methods should always return a value or throw an exception.__ This way the application will never use the WRITE command manually inside these kind of methods.

 # Why?

 Have you ever found yourself dealing with repetitive tasks like mounting objects, serializing them and eventually handling multiple kind of errors?
-Frontier is made to boost your development by making you focus on what really matters: your application.
+Frontier was built to boost your development by making you focus on what really matters: your application.

-Using Frontier you'll stop using the WRITE command, leaving the output handling to the framework instead.

 # Features

 %CSP.REST is the base class *exclusive* for creating RESTful applications.
 While Frontier uses the %CSP.REST for welcoming the requests, it overwrites how %CSP.REST transports the request to the dispatcher method in a way that you can use it even if your application is not RESTful.
+Here's how Frontier compares to the default %CSP.REST:

 | Feature | Frontier | %CSP.REST
 | :------- | :------- | :---- |